CtrlK

 Actionability

 No executable code or concrete commands provided.
-Examples describe what 'the skill will' do abstractly rather than showing actual commands like 'nyc npm test' or specific coverage tool invocations.
-No copy-paste ready content.
+The skill describes what it will do abstractly ('execute the project's test suite') but never shows actual commands like 'nyc npm test' or 'pytest --cov'.
+Examples describe outcomes rather than providing copy-paste ready instructions.

 1 / 3